roshenarun3/website/content/posts/Robot/elements.md

 ## **Version 2**
 ----
 ### Current Progress Report
-{{< figure src="/images/AlfredRFrontPlate.jpg" title="ALFRED V2" height="400" >}}
+{{< figure src="/images/AlfredV2.jpg" title="ALFRED V2" height="400" >}}
 The start of Alfred V2 has begun with the base front plate being 3D printed and shown above.
 I used **SOLIDWORKS** to build the model and a Creality Ender 3 Pro 3D Printer to print.
-I made sure to include guide paths for the wiring which has made soldering the LEDs to each letter and the insignia much easier.
+I made sure to include guide paths for the wiring which made soldering the LEDs to each letter and the insignia much easier.
 In addition to this front plate design, I previously 3D printed and designed the base motor mount which can be seen below in white.
 The PLA I used was white but in the picture above I spray painted the front plate with a metallic bronze finish.
 From a software standpoint, I have been reevaluating the use of the current Arduino Uno, or switching over to the